ibm-cloud-docs/containers/kubernetes-service-cli.md

 Looking for `ibmcloud cr` commands?
 See the [{{site.data.keyword.registryshort_notm}} CLI reference](/docs/Registry?topic=container-registry-cli-plugin-containerregcli).
 Looking for `kubectl` commands?
 See the [Kubernetes documentation](https://kubectl.docs.kubernetes.io/){: external}.
 {:tip}

-## Using the beta plug-in
+## Using version 1.0 of the plug-in
 {: #cs_beta}

-A redesigned version of the {{site.data.keyword.containerlong_notm}} plug-in is available as a beta.
-The redesigned {{site.data.keyword.containerlong_notm}} plug-in groups commands into categories and changes commands from a hyphenated structure to a spaced structure.
-{: shortdesc}

-The following beta versions of the redesigned {{site.data.keyword.containerlong_notm}} plug-in are available.
-* The default behavior is `0.4`.
-Ensure that your {{site.data.keyword.containerlong_notm}} plug-in uses the latest `0.4` version by running `ibmcloud plugin update kubernetes-service`.
-* To use `1.0`, set the `IKS_BETA_VERSION` environment variable:
-    ```
-    export IKS_BETA_VERSION=1.0
-    ```
-    {: pre}

-When version 1.0 releases, permanent syntax and behavior changes are not backwards compatible.
-You have until 16 March 2020 to update CLI command syntax.</br></br>To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
-After you update your scripts, you must continue to use version `1.0` of the plug-in within the script or the environment where the script is run.
+[Version 1.0 of the CLI plug-in was released on 16 March 2020](/docs/containers?topic=containers-cs_cli_changelog).
+This version contains permanent syntax and behavior changes that are not backwards compatible.</br></br>To maintain all CLI functionality, update and test any automation before you update to 1.0 by checking out the [`ibmcloud ks script update` command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
+After you update your scripts, update your CLI to version `1.0` of the plug-in.
 {: important}